-My “official” Rock ‘n Roll 1/2 Marathon Las Vegas Recap:
+This is my “official” Rock ‘n Roll 1/2 Marathon Las Vegas Recap.

-I woke up at 5am on race day.
+I woke up at 5 am on race day.
 I went to the hotel lobby to grab some Starbucks.
 Ew.
 They were closed, so I had to settle for McDonalds Coffee (surprisingly not bad).
 I didn’t have any bananas on hand and due to all the bloat going into the day, I thought it would be best for me to just drink a little coffee, water and endure the run.
-Ryan got this hot shot of me, which I promised one of my BFF’s (you know who you are yizzies):

 I headed to my Corral (#5).
 I got into my “zone.”
 And by “zone,” naturally I just mean a positive frame of mind.
 The national anthem sounded, I looked up on the big screen to watch.
 It was CHER!
 Yes, the Cher!
 By this time I definitely have goosebumps and I’m ready!
 Shortly after the anthem ended, I was off, since I was so far towards the beginning.